 Queen's opened their season in customary fashion on Saturday 29 August 1896 with an understrength eleven playing a "missionary" match.
 The Spiders' opponents were Fair City Athletic.
 This was Queen's Park's first visit to Perth in ten years and the game attracted a crowd of 3,000 to Balhousie Park.
+This was a record for a club match in Perth.
 Queen's had by far the best of the play but ended up losing 1-0.
 The goal came a minute from half-time through Scully.
 Queen's bombarded the Fair City goal in the second half but all attempts to score ended in failure.

 A week later, Queen's Park opened their official season with a match against Ayr Parkhouse at Hampden Park.
 Ayr goalkeeper Auld held the Spiders' forwards at bay until just before the interval when Bob McColl opened the scoring with a fast low shot.
-The visitors then provided a shock by taking a 2-1 lead in the second half but, with six minutes to go, Andrew Robb equalised and saved Queen's from the embarrassment of another defeat.
+The visitors then provided a shock by taking a 2-1 lead in the second half but, with six minutes to go, Andrew Robb equalised and saved Queen's Park from the embarrassment of another defeat.
+Queen's finished the match with nine men.
+Willie Gibbons and Harry Dunsmore, who had been called into action when James Irons failed to turn up for the game, had to leave early to catch a train to the coast.

 Queen's Park were at home again on Saturday 12 September, with Port Glasgow Athletic the visitors on this occasion.
 As a consequence of the Spiders' poor start to the season, the turnout of spectators was meagre.
 Once again, the Queen's side was far from full strength and Port Glasgow Athletic were expected to provide tough opposition.
 However, the Spiders romped to a 6-1 victory.
 The scorers in the match are not entirely clear.
 Tom Crookston opened the scoring in two minutes and Andrew Robb scored the sixth goal just on time.
 Andrew Graham scored for Port Glasgow and two of the other Queen's goals came from Bob McColl and one of the Stewarts.